dougsweetser/Q/docs/QM/BellsFuture.md

 For a complex-valued wave function, the conjugate is simple to construct.
 The product of a wave function and its conjugate evaluates to a positive real number.
-If properly normalized, the postive number is the odds of an interation happening.
+If properly normalized, the positive number is the odds of an interaction happening.
 Nothing unusual is happening under the Bell's future interpretation, all calculations will be the same.